 In principle, all relevant code in designing gas pipeline systems and installations are acceptable to the Energy Commission.
 The design codes are as follows:

 - MS 830: Malaysian Code of Practice for the Storage, Handling and Transportation of Liquefied Petroleum Gas.

 - MS 930: Malaysian Code of Practice for the Installation of Fuel Gas Piping Systems and Appliances.

 - ANSI/ ASME B 31.8: American National Standard for Gas Transmission and Distribution Piping Systems.

 Note: In cases where the above codes cannot be applied to certain gas installation works, other international recognised code can be considered.

 Conditions for Approval to Install

-6. Each application for Approval to install will be processed and the approval will be granted within three weeks upon receiving a complete application.
+- Each application for Approval to Install (ATI) will be processed and the approval will be granted within 15 working days upon receiving a complete application.